ZJUFanLab/TRACE/README.md

     - Since these datasets include duplicate instances in train/validation/test split, merge the train/validation/test dataset.
     - Generate random negative counterparts by sampling a complement set of positive drug pairs as negatives.
     - Split the dataset into 6:2:2 ratio, and create separate csv file for each train/validation/test splits.

+## Representative high-risk molecular motifs and drugs identified by TRACE for different DDI types